normandesjr/prefix-dynamodb-mapper/README.md

 }
 ````

-It only works on getters methods, otherwise it will be ignored.
+Attention, it only works on getters methods and it's mandatory to have the setter method too.

 ### Saving

-Create the object that you would like to save and using the Decorator PrefixKeyDynamoDBMapper the prefix will be added for you.
+Create the object that you would like to save and using the decorator _PrefixKeyDynamoDBMapper_ the prefix will be added for you.

 ````java
 Product product = new Product("AAA111");